archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 On the other hand, the Boolean Unsatisfiability Problem is in what's known as <b>co-NP</b>, and so is the problem of determining if a statement is a tautology.

-**co-NP** can be thought of as the set of problems whose non-solution can be verifed efficiently.
+**co-NP** can be thought of as the set of problems whose non-solution can be verified efficiently.
 At the moment "NP = co-NP?" remains an open question.

->Formally, a co-NP problem is a language<sup>*</sup> over some alphabet Σ, for which there exists Non-Deterministic Turing Machine that would output 0 in polynomial time, after taking in any string from the langauge as input.
+>Formally, a co-NP problem is a language<sup>*</sup> over some alphabet Σ, for which there exists Non-Deterministic Turing Machine that would output 0 in polynomial time, after taking in any string from the language as input.
 >
->Note that that is different from a defintion of a NP problem, a language<sup>*</sup> for which there exists exists Non-Deterministic Turing Machine that would output 1 in polynomial time, after taking in any string from the langauge as input.
+>Note that that is different from a definition of a NP problem, a language<sup>*</sup> for which there exists exists Non-Deterministic Turing Machine that would output 1 in polynomial time, after taking in any string from the language as input.
 >
 > \* : If you are confused by the usage of the word "language", read {1} (in the *block of Grey Text*) in 0th minute: Introduction.
 >